 The “Executive Club”, is the British Airways frequent flyer program.
 This program offers not only simply flight points.
 I mainly earn “avios” what are British Airways frequent flyer points by shopping with many of their partners and of course over the conventional way.
 By signing up for the “Executive Club”, you will probably receive several special, member-only promotions and deals.
 This program is free to become listed on and there’s no processing or wait time.
 I could begin earning points immediately.
 The “Executive Club” is robbed four tiers: blue, bronze, silver, and gold.
 Everyone starts within the blue tier and you may progress to gold as you earn more “avios”.
 Like a British Airways frequent flyer, you are able to collect “avios” in three other ways: by flying, while you travel, and throughout your everyday spending.

-Collect by travel, by booking an accommodation through the “Executive Club” Program.
-You can stay at an assortment of top quality hotels.
-Just about the most appealing hotels listed like a partner, will be a Starwood Hotel location.
-By staying in one of them hotels, British Airways frequent flyers earn 2 to 3 “avios” per US dollar spent there.
-You may also collect “avios” because you travel by hiring a car through the program partner, Avis.
-Here, you will collect one “avio” per dollar spent and the minimum variety of “avios” per rental is going to be 500.You’ll lower your expenses here, as if you are going through Avis, you’ll be able to add an additional driver at no extra cost for you.
-The British Airways frequent flyer program also provides several vacation holidays.
-By booking one of them packages you can collect points.
+Collect by travel, by booking an inn over the “Executive Club” Program.
+You can stay at an assortment of high-end hotels.
+The most appealing hotels listed as a partner, has to be Starwood Hotel location.
+By staying in one of these simple hotels, British Airways frequent flyers earn two or three “avios” per US dollar spent there.
+You can also collect “avios” as you travel by renting a car over the program partner, Avis.
+Here, you’ll collect one “avio” per dollar spent and also the minimum amount of “avios” per rental is going to be 500.You will also lower your expenses here, as if you’re going through Avis, you will be able to include one more driver free of charge to you personally.
+The British Airways frequent flyer program now offers several holiday packages.
+By booking one of these simple packages you are able to collect points.